SFU-CMPT-201/a1-pub/README.md

 a snapshot of the file you are editing and saves the snapshot to a directory named `.nvim`.
 For all future assignments, you need to push this directory as part of your submission.
 We will check this directory, analyze the snapshots to make sure that you are using `nvim`, and use the analysis results as part of grading.
+In addition, we will ask you to use the `record` tool that you used already in A0, and analyze the recordings as part of grading.

 # Next Steps